RawTherapee/RawPedia/content/Local_Adjustments/index.md

 For an overview of Cam16:
 [Using_Cam16_and_HDR_features](local_adjustments#using_the_cam16_and_hdr_functions)

-For a presentation of JzCzHz :
+For a presentation of JzCzHz:
 [Experimental JzCzHz module](local_adjustments#an_experimental_jzczhz_module)

 To see the tutorial: